HD 114613: Planet searches

-Planetary system

 In Wittenmyer et al. 2012, HD 114613 is indicated to be a low-mass planet host.
 Though this references a Tuomi et al. 2012 (Tuomi, M., et al. 2012, MNRAS, submitted), no such paper was published that year.
 More recently, in a Tuomi et al. 2013, Tau Ceti is noted to have a similar activity index distribution to HD 114613.
 Again, a Tuomi et al. 2012 is referenced, though somewhat more completely (Tuomi, M., Jones, H. R. A., Jenkins, J. S., et al. 2012, MNRAS, submitted).
 No paper announcing HD 114613 as a low-mass planet host has been published as of 2014.

 However, that does not mean the star is not a planet host.
 Wittenmyer et al. (2014) found HD 114613 to show a moderate-amplitude variation in its radial velocity with a period of 10.5 years, indicative of a long-period companion.
 The radial velocity semi-amplitude of 5.5 m/s translates to a planet with a minimum mass about half a Jupiter mass.
 The planet has an intermediate orbital eccentricity of 0.25, which means that it can be somewhat loosely considered a Jupiter analogue.

 A study in 2023 did not detect this radial velocity signal, but instead detected a signal with a longer period of about 18 years, which shows indications of originating from a long-period magnetic activity cycle.
 This suggests that the previously detected signal is not planetary, but is related to stellar activity.